 However, if you have been to one brewery you have generally been to them all, they differ in scale and technological advances but on a basic level are all fairly similar.

 Back to the culture.

 San Miguel in addition to all of their other cultural and gastronomic investments are the very proud partners of the Atapuerca Foundation where the oldest human remains in Europe have been found, there is fossilised evidence from over 1 million years ago all the way through to the Common Era.
 This shows the continuous development of our ancestors and gives us priceless information on how they lived.

-San Miguel have been involved with the Foundation for over 15 years and has renewed their association to help with this important project for years to come.
+San Miguel has been involved with the Foundation for over 15 years and has renewed its association to help with this important project for years to come.

 It was then onto Cobo Vintage a beautiful 1 star Michelin restaurant where Miguel Cobo creates a mix of stunning dishes, some traditional and some innovative but all with flavour at the heart.

 This again showed the versatility of San Miguel both being paired against Michelin star food as well as holding its own against Pintxos.